PennyLaneAI/qml/demonstrations_metadata.md

 This document describes the structure of the JSON files that hold the metadata for the demonstrations.

+The metadata JSON file for a given demo should be stored in the same folder as the Python demo file.
+It should have exactly the same name, except ending with `.metadata.json` instead of `.py`.

 ## Example

 Below is given an example of a complete metadata file for a demonstration.